lilykriopelle/intermediate-react-react-router/lesson/outline/outline-template.md

   )
 }
 ```
-7. Rewriting your routes this way makes it very obvious what will happen.
+7. Rewriting your routes this way makes it very obvious what will happen when the user clicks on a link.
 8. _TO DO iterate on the above example using `match` `path` and `url` to clean up and generalize_
 ### Checkpoints Summary
 _Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/checkpoint/) for guidance on writing narratives for exercises._